-Homestead Exemption Application due on or before June 30
+Homestead Exemption Application Due on or Before June 30

-June 2, 2017 (LINCOLN, NEB.) — The Nebraska Department of Revenue, Property Assessment Division

-(Department), reminds property owners that the Nebraska Homestead Exemption Application or Certification, Form 458, must be filed with their county assessor on or before June 30, 2017.
+JUNE 22, 2020 (LINCOLN, NEB.) — The Nebraska Department of Revenue, Property Assessment Division (DOR), reminds property owners that the Nebraska Homestead Exemption Application, Form 458, must be filed with their county assessor on or before June 30, 2020.
+2020.
+Due to the Federal and State income tax filings being extended to July 15, 2020, homestead exemption applicants may file the Nebraska Schedule I – Income Statement, Form 458

 The homestead exemption provides relief from property taxes by exempting all or a portion of the taxable value of the residence.
 The State of Nebraska reimburses counties and other governmental subdivisions for the property taxes lost due to homestead exemptions.